Starting a Nonprofit in MD: Everything You Need to Know

 - Name and location of your Maryland-based registered agent.

 - Federal and state tax-exempt statements outlining how funds are used, types of restricted activities, and how assets are distributed in the event of dissolution.

 When creating the articles of incorporation for your organization, make sure they also meet IRS standards.
 By doing so, you reduce the risk of needing to make changes to the articles of incorporation or having your 501(c)(3) application rejected by the IRS.

 You can file your articles of incorporation with the Maryland SDAT by fax, in person, by mail, or online.
 The following fees apply:

 - $50 development center fee for 501(c)(3),(4), or (6) applications

 - $50 expedite fee required for online, fax, or in-person applications, but optional for applications sent by mail

 It can take 10 weeks or longer to process applications sent by mail.
 Expedited online and fax applications take seven days to process.
 If you apply in person prior to 4:15 p.m. you can expect same-day processing.
 Only those who pay the $5 return mail fee receive notification when their application is done being processed.
 You can also check online for an update on the status of your application.

 If you're thinking of starting a nonprofit in Maryland to support a cause you're passionate about, it is important to understand all the actions you need to take.
 From choosing a board to filing articles of incorporation, there are many steps involved in the process.

 If you need help with starting a nonprofit in MD, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.